 5. A walk among fairy chimneys

 Cappadocia has lots of different kind of attractions, but you just cannot go pass the fairy chimneys.
 They truly are impressive and the best way to see them is by walking among them.
 Most of the people stop at the Paşabağ valley, but everywhere are hiking paths you can take.
-(38.67772 / 034.85482)
+(38.67772 / 034.85482) It is indeed a unique sight and is one of the must experiences and things to do in Cappadocia.

 6. A view towards Uçhisar